How many hours does it take to build a simple website?

-If you're about to embark on creating your own website, take a minute to stop and evaluate what your goals are for the website.
+The average time to create a website using WordPress is around 5 weeks or 200 hours, while creating a custom website takes 240 hours minimum.
+When you're about to embark on creating your own website, it's important to evaluate what your goals are for the website.
 To find out if the project is a “40 hour” project or not, it is first important to review the scope and requirements.
-For example, if you're a small business looking to create a simple website that brings your message and brand online, a quick comparison and contrast of several smaller website development companies may be all you need to select one and start the process.
-When you start looking at website builder templates, you'll find several options, and this would also be true for a custom site.
+If you're a small business looking to create a simple website that brings your message and brand online, a quick comparison and contrast of several smaller website development companies may be all you need to select one and start the process.

 Ruby Jones